Independent Scotch Whisky Bottlers Available in Israel

 The brand name is owned by the “Jewish Whisky Company” an American based independent bottler.
 It was originally set up as a private Jewish whisky club and founded by Joshua Hatton and Jason Johnstone-Yellin.
 The first bottlings were under the brand name “Jewish Whisky Company” as well as releasing special editions under the “Whisky Jewbilee” label for their whisky events.

-These bottles had illustrations of Modern-Orthodox Jewish life on their labels such as a couple on a shidduch or a yeshivah student with long tzittis, and included a lot of humour.
+Thes first few releases had illustrations of young Modern-Orthodox Jewish life on their labels such as a couple on a shidduch or a yeshivah student with long tzittis hanging from his trousers, sitting enjoying a dram.

-Although (according to their website), all their whisky club meetings serve only Glatt Kosher standard food, Joshua and Jason apparently hold by the most lenient position when it comes to whisky kashrus issues, so there was some considerable controversy when they started bottling Ex-Sherry cask matured Single Malt under the “Jewish Whisky Club” label, clearly aimed at the frum community.
+Although (according to their website), all their whisky club meetings serve only Glatt Kosher food, it is clear that Joshua and Jason apparently hold by the most lenient position when it comes to whisky kashrus issues, and there was some considerable controversy when they started bottling Ex-Sherry cask matured Single Malt under the “Jewish Whisky Club” label, clearly aimed at the frum community.

 I believe (but I could be wrong), that all their products are now under the brand name “Single Cask Nation”.